 - Invest time in training your border collie.
 Border collies thrive when they are given directions.
 Ask your border collie to perform desirable behaviors such as eye contact, sit, stay, heel, lie down, come or even tricks using valuable rewards to reinforce those behaviors.
 Mix and match these commands so not to bore your dog.

 - Use your training to redirect your border collie's chasing instincts.
-Ask your border to make eye contact with you and heel when there are distractions.
-Ask your border collie to sit when there are cars passing by.
+Ask your border to make eye contact with you and heel when there are distractions such as cars passing by.
 Ask your border collie to lie down and stay when a cat is crossing the road.
 Reinforce with valuable rewards (treats, toys a game of tug)

 - If your border collie has a hard time focusing, it means that he hasn't been trained yet for that level of distractions and is over threshold.
 Increase distance from the stimulus and find that sweet spot where your border collie is better under control.
 Practice at this level of difficulty before moving to more challenging levels.